-The compacted clay liner for the Kyger Pit (M-1999-088, WDID 0303025) was approved by the State Engineer's Office as meeting the design standard for liners on January 24, 2014, and the Kyger Pit is now classified as a lined reservoir in accordance with the 1999 SEO Guidelines.
+The compacted clay liner for the Kyger Pit (M-1999-088, WDID 0303025) was approved by the State Engineer's Office as meeting the design standard for liners on January 24, 2014, and the Kyger Pit is now classified as a lined reservoir in accordance with the August 1999 State Engineer Guidelines for Lining Criteria for Gravel Pits (1999 SEO Guidelines).
 All lagged depletions due to past mining and dewatering operations at the Kyger Pit were replaced by the end of 2015 and the site is no longer required to be covered under a SWSP.